Esanpons/aesva-web/README.md

 ```

 Replace `user`, `password` and `appdb` with the credentials defined in your environment.
 Dokploy can deploy the same stack; just make sure all services share the same network so the backend can reach the database service.

+## Deploying with Dokploy

+You can run the three services on Dokploy as independent apps:

+1. **Database** – create a PostgreSQL service and note the internal host, user, database name and password.
+2. **Backend** – create an Application from the `server/` folder.
+Set the environment variables `POSTGRES_HOST`, `POSTGRES_DB`, `POSTGRES_USER` and `POSTGRES_PASSWORD` to the values from the database service.
+3. **Frontend** – create an Application from the `frontend/` folder.
+When opening the web page, configure the backend URL and database credentials in the settings modal (⚙️).

+Ensure that the three services share the same network inside Dokploy so the backend can resolve the database host.
+Expose the frontend through the proxy; the backend and database can remain internal.